OpenShot/openshot-qt/AboutDoc/Documentation_About.rst

 Github
 ------
-In the issue tracker, subjects that contain explanations that should probably be included in the documentation can be labeled ** `docs. <https://github.com/OpenShot/openshot-qt/labels/docs>`_ **
+In the issue tracker, subjects that contain explanations that should probably be included in the documentation can be labeled `docs <https://github.com/OpenShot/openshot-qt/labels/docs>`_\ .
 Questions that are answered often in Github or Reddit can be tagged *FAQ* / are tagged **question**

 ..
 TODO: Add link Reddit + link Github